Positive Psychology: How Finding Meaning in Work Can Boost Individual and Organisational Performance

 In addition to positive psychology interventions, it’s possible to perform a number of positive psychology exercises in the workplace.
 These can help employees understand the principles of positive psychology and, in turn, help them find meaning in their work and become more productive.

-Consider five positive psychology exercises that employees can do as part of designated positive psychology sessions in the workplace.
+Consider some positive psychology exercises and techniques that employees can do as part of designated positive psychology sessions in the workplace.
 Note that many of these would be best performed by a positive psychology professional.

 1. Self-care vision board